I'm feeling anxious

 A Vicious cycle can develop which can keep the anxiety going.
 Someone having anxious thoughts in a certain situation can mistake the unpleasant physical symptoms of anxiety as evidence that something terrible really is happening and this can make them feel more anxious and make the symptoms even worse.
 They may start to expect and fear that they will feel these symptoms in certain situations.
 And this actually helps to trigger the symptoms that they feared they would experience.

-Download this Vicious cycle sheet which shows how our thoughts, feelings, physical sensations and behaviours are all connected:
+Download this Vicious cycle of anxiety sheet which shows how our thoughts, feelings, physical sensations and behaviours are all connected:

-You can use this blank version to look at how having anxious thoughts in certain situations may be affecting your feelings and behaviours.
+Use this blank version of the CBT model to look at how having anxious thoughts in certain situations may be affecting your feelings and behaviours.

 Safety behaviours and avoidance